lgsvl/simulator/Docs/docs/sensor-visualizers.md

 Sensors are identified by the `name` parameter from the JSON configuration.
-For full details on the possible JSON parameters see [Sensor Parameters](sensor-json-options.md)
+For full details on the possible JSON parameters see [Sensor Parameters](sensor-json-options.md) Not all sensors have visualizations available, only sensors who have will show their visualizations.

 <h2>Table of Contents</h2>
 [TOC]